Automattic/woocommerce-services/readme.txt

 = Can I buy and print shipping labels for US domestic and international packages? =

-For this first release, you can buy and print USPS shipping labels for domestic packages only.
+You can buy and print USPS shipping labels for domestic packages only.
 International shipping is not yet supported.

 = This works with WooCommerce, right? =